← Articles

 • Audio circuits — between a guitar pickup and an amplifier input

-2. How a Voltage Follower Works
+2. How a voltage follower works

 A voltage follower is an op-amp (operational amplifier) wired in the simplest possible configuration: the output is connected directly back to the inverting (−) input, and the signal you want to copy goes into the non-inverting (+) input.